Carbohydrates - Workout - Carbohydrates

 Additionally, because it takes more time to digest protein and fat, the nutrients in them take longer to absorb into our bodies.
 If you drink a protein shake half an hour before going to the gym and only workout for 1-2 hours, your body will not absorb most of the protein until the end of your workout.
 And if you have not eaten any carbohydrates that day, you will essentially be running on empty the entire time.
 Being properly fuelled during a workout will help your muscles perform at their peak capacity, allowing you to make the most out of your time.

 This is not to say that protein is not important after a workout.
-Protein gets broken down into amino acids necessary for muscle growth and cellular repair, and the long-lasting energy they can provide helps keep you fuller and more aware for longer periods of time.
+Protein gets broken down into amino acids necessary for muscle growth and cellular repair, and the long-lasting energy they can provide helps keep you fuller and more aware for longer periods.

 It can be beneficial to eat both protein and carbohydrates before and after a workout but be sure to adjust your ratio accordingly.
 For example, try eating more carbohydrates than protein before your workout to give yourself the energy to push through it, and eat more protein than carbohydrates afterwards to encourage muscle growth and cellular repair.